backdrop-contrib/views_slideshow/README.md

 ## Status
 This port is working with the jQuery cycle library.
 It has not been tested with the json2 library.
-In release 1.x-3.2.1 some changes committed to the Drupal version 7.x-3.2 have been incorporated.
+In release 1.x-3.2.2 some changes committed to the Drupal version up to 7.x-3.6 have been incorporated.

 ## Installation